 If you visit during the low season, the ATM cave can be rained out at the last minute.
 Here’s a Belize guide on traveling during the rainy season.

 What To Expect on the ATM Cave Tour

-- The breakdown of the tour is:
+The summary breakdown of the ATM cave tour is as followed:

-- 1 hour drive with a snack stop
+- 1-hour drive with a snack stop

-- 45-minute easy hike with 3 river crossings
+- 45-minute hike with three river crossings

 - 2-3 hours of cave exploration